 Budgeting for Your Time Abroad

 Meals and Living Expenses: Students’ living expenses can vary greatly depending on spending habits.
 Expenses such as travel, eating out, social activities, and souvenir shopping should all be taken into consideration.
 Past study abroad students have estimated $25.00 per day is sufficient for everything – transportation, all activities, etc. We recommend that students notify their bank that they are going abroad and then use automated teller machines once in Perugia.
-ATMs are located throughout the city to easily obtain spending money regularly.
+ATMs are conveniently located throughout the city.
 Students should not carry large amounts of cash at one time and it is recommended that all participants bring a credit card in case of emergencies.

 Textbooks and Art Supplies: Students should estimate $50 per text per class.
 All students are required to purchase all textbooks for all courses in which they are enrolled.
 Students who take studio art courses (photography, fresco, drawing, etc.) will have to purchase their own materials and supplies.
 See course descriptions for details.